 This is a wooden door frame that is experiencing severe rot from poor protection from the harsh Pittsburgh elements.

 Moisture damage warning: If water is getting in, it can rot not just the door and frame, but your home’s subfloor and even tile or carpet beneath it.
 We’ve seen cases where you could see down into the basement after pulling the door!
-Once rot sets in, it spreads fast.
+In many Pittsburgh homes, we see rot progress beyond the door frame within just a few seasons once moisture intrusion begins.

 4. Is Your Front Door Letting in Outside Noise?